 - The Rugrats episode "Wrestling Grandpa", being mostly from the babies' POV, has this trope in spades.

 - Animaniacs had an interesting example.
-It was clearly shown that it WAS fake (taking in only Doctor Scratch N. Sniff), however when the good doctor yelled "It's not FAKE!!!!" the Wrestlers promptly pulled him up on stage, gave him a VERY REAL beatdown (thus convincing the Warners it was real), and then continued with the match.
+It was clearly shown that was fake (taking in only Dr. Scratchansniff).
+However, when the good doctor yelled "It's not FAKE!!!!, the wrestlers promptly pulled him up on stage, gave him a very real beatdown (thus convincing the Warners it was real), and then continued with the match.